openanolis/dbs-uhttp/README.md

-# micro-http
+# db-uhttp

 This is a minimal implementation of the [HTTP/1.0](https://tools.ietf.org/html/rfc1945) and [HTTP/1.1](https://www.ietf.org/rfc/rfc2616.txt) protocols.
 This HTTP implementation is stateless thus it does not support chunking or compression.

+## Acknowledgement

+db-uhttp is forked from Fireckracker's [micro-http](https://github.com/firecracker-microvm/micro-http).
+And we switch from the usage of vmm-sys-util::Poll to MIO in order to support cross-platform compatibility such as macOS.

 The micro-http implementation is used in production by Firecracker.

 ## Contributing

-To contribute to micro-http, checkout the [contribution guidelines](CONTRIBUTING.md).
+To contribute to db-uhttp, checkout the
+[contribution guidelines](CONTRIBUTING.md).

 ## Releases

-New micro-http versions are released via the GitHub repository releases page.
+New db-uhttp versions are released via the GitHub repository releases page.
 A history of changes is recorded in our [changelog](CHANGELOG.md).

 ## Policy for Security Disclosures